Corporate Tax Rate

 Corporate Tax Rate in Ontario

-Ontario is one of the provinces that phases out the small business deduction for CCPCs with taxable capital employed in Canada of more than $10 million CAD in the previous tax year.
-It is completely eliminated when the taxable capital is $15 million CAD or more in the past tax year.
-This is known as the taxable capital business limit reduction.
+Ontario also phases out the Small Business Deduction for CCPCs with taxable capital employed in Canada exceeding $10 million CAD in the previous tax year.
+The deduction is fully eliminated once taxable capital reaches $50 million CAD.
+This taxable capital reduction is separate from the passive investment income reduction rules.

 Corporate Tax Rate Calculator Canada